 Vietnamese Traffic | Essential Things to Note for First Time Travelers

-How to navigate Vietnam's traffic like a pro?
-In this following article, you will get essential tips for pedestrians and drivers, from understanding 'flexible' rules to crossing the street safely.
+How to navigate Vietnam’s traffic like a pro?
+In this article, you will find essential tips for both pedestrians and drivers—from decoding "flexible" rules to mastering the art of crossing the street safely.

 Vietnam is a must-visit Southeast Asian country - there is nothing to question.
 However, this article is not about that beauty.
 Since every country has its own downside, in this article, we are going to share more about a practical situation which is somehow not really comfortable to many travelers (especially ones from Western countries) but you will mostly have to deal with it - Vietnamese traffic.
 We hope that with the guide we am providing, you are aware of Vietnam traffic and can successfully deal with it without irritation in your travel experience in Vietnam.